google/oss-fuzz/projects/skia/README.md

 When bench testing image_filter_deserialize, it may be useful to have malloc_limit_mb = 500, and timeout = 10 to find actionable OOM culprits sooner.

+When reproducing, add -malloc_limit_mb=100 -rss_limit_mb=0 after the repro_test to locate where big memory allocations are happening.

-When reproducing, instead of running python infra/helper.py reproduce ... try running
+    python infra/helper.py reproduce skia image_decode ~/Downloads/foo -malloc_limit_mb=100 -rss_limit_mb=0

-docker run --rm -i --privileged -v $OSS_DIR/build/out/skia:/out -v [/path/to/testcase]:/testcase -t gcr.io/oss-fuzz-base/base-runner reproduce image_filter_deserialize -runs=100 -malloc_limit_mb=100

-So the OOM can be better located.